 · Same time next year — Among travelers who took a multigenerational vacation last year, 77% agreed that taking such a vacation “is something they try to do every year” – a sentiment that is particularly true for Millennials (91%) and Gen Xers (80%).

 · Familiar favorites, or the road less traveled? — Multigenerational travelers display great loyalty to the destinations they visit, with 35% intending to visit the same destination on their next multigenerational trip.
 Perhaps not surprisingly, beach vacations (35%) and theme park vacations (28%) are the most popular types of multigenerational vacations.

 As the number of grandparents continues to increase — this demographic segment is growing at twice the overall population growth rate — multigenerational travel will also continue to grow in size and influence.
 According to the U.S. Census, there will be 80 million grandparents by 2020, accounting for nearly one-in-three adults.
 In addition, these grandparents are widely expected to work longer, have higher incomes, and spend more on discretionary products and services than their predecessors.

 Good stuff!
 No wonder Preferred Hotel Group has devoted so much time and energy in servicing this market through the Preferred Family website and their associated Preferred Family Certified collection of hotels.

-Editor’s Note: Photo provide by Preferred Hotel Group
+Editor’s Note: Photo provided by Preferred Hotel Group.